quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

 ### Part 1 of 2: Add Your Calendar ID
 1. If you have not already done so, [make a copy of the spreadsheet](https://docs.google.com/spreadsheets/d/1UezLLrUs2CTYpgBbuxlh0Mds6k-ykcy1hNU9sLdnbeQ/copy).
-2. Navigate to the `⚙️CONFIG` sheet.
+2. In your spreadsheet, navigate to the `⚙️CONFIG` sheet.
-3. In cell B3 (white box), enter the ID of the Google Calendar you wish to sync spreadsheet entries with.
+1. In cell B3 (white box), enter the ID of the Google Calendar you wish to sync spreadsheet entries with.
 [Find your Google Calendar ID using these instructions](https://it.umn.edu/services-technologies/how-tos/google-calendar-find-your-google#:~:text=Finding%20Your%20Google%20Calendar%20ID&text=Click%20on%20the%20three%20vertical,will%20find%20your%20Calendar%20ID.).
 It should look something like `<list of letters and numbers>@group.calendar.google.com`.

 :::danger
 **All events in the calendar you specify will be DELETED prior to syncing.** It is strongly recommended you **[create a new calendar](https://support.google.com/calendar/answer/37095)** to use exclusively with this spreadsheet.